 A SERVICE is a collection of LINEs that together make up a coherent set of vehicle journeys usually running over geographically similar routes although this isn’t a requirement.
 For example, consider a service “1/1A”, where line “1” operates “A to B direct” and line “1A” operates “A to B via C”, and together they make up the complete service between A and B.

-Note that this description and example should be taken as illustrating the terms and the concept only – there is no requirement in TXC-PTI for how an operator should combine, or not, services and lines together in a TXC document.
+Note that this description and example should be taken as illustrating the terms and the concept only.

 The Services group